Buying An RV: What To Look For When Purchasing A Camper

-If you are planning on ever camping without being connected to utilities, you should consider the tank sizes (Salesmen will almost NEVER talk about this.
-Or batteries).
+If you are planning on ever camping without being connected to utilities, you should consider the tank sizes.
+(Salesmen seldom talk about this.
+Or batteries.)

-You are never going to be off-grid?
-The (likely 12-volt, lead-acid) battery that comes with the rig will probably be just fine.
-If you plan to be off-grid for a day or more, you may need to get more batteries (amp-hours) and large enough tank capacity.
+But if you plan to be off-grid for a day or more, you may need to get more batteries (amp-hours) and large enough tank capacity.

-Or you may need an RV ready generator if your RV doesn't have one.
+Or you may need an RV-ready generator if your recreational vehicle doesn't have one.

 If you're like most, once your RV buying is complete, you're only going to use it a few times a year.
 Then where will you store it when it's not in use?
 Can you fit it in your garage?